 Next, introduce the Vita Charge Stress Tub to the calves for 2-3 weeks after they are first received.
 The tub will promote feed and water intake, increase digestibility to maximize the energy value of the feed for more gains, and contains MOS, which helps trap bad bacteria limiting their ability to harm the animals.

 The final step in the Gain Smart Program is the introduction of one of the mineral options available.
 The mineral can be introduced to the calves immediately.
 It works hand-in-hand with the Stress Tub that can be removed once the calves have a healthy eating routine established.

-There are three mineral options: Gain Smart Stocker, Gain Smart Wheat and Gain Smart Balancer RU1600.
+There are three mineral options: Gain Smart Stocker (also available in Gain Smart Stocker HEAT), Gain Smart Wheat and Gain Smart Balancer RU1600.
 All three minerals are designed to balance basic nutrient needs for maximum efficiency.
 Gain Smart Stocker is designed for those who are feeding a medium to high forage diet, and works well for both cool- and warm-season grasses.
 It is the most versatile of the three, and can be fed in multiple places under multiple conditions.

 The return on investment in feeding the Gain Smart Program will be in the Amaferm advantage.
 Research has shown that during an 84-day growing period that Amaferm has increased feed efficiency by 6-percent.